Baddest Burn

 Each team will compete in a series of 10 exercises (2 minutes at each station, as many reps as possible) to collect a total rep count that will be tallied into a total score for bragging rights, prizes and the ability to call their Burn the best of them all!

-How it works: There will be 10 stations around the floating floor, teams will be able to divid up their exersices based on ability, strenghts and potential injuries.
+How it works: There will be 10 stations around the floating floor, teams will be able to divide up their exercises based on ability, strengths and potential injuries.
 One team member must be working at all times as only one team member’s reps will count at a time.
 Division of stations, rotation of team members is entirely up to you!
 Reps will be counted by a team counter that will follow your team through the competition.
-If a station has a set weight, med ball or box height etc there will be NO pentaly to “mod downs.”
-This event is designed to be as inclusive as possible and all ages and abilities are encouraged to join!
-If competitors wish to challenge themselves they have to option to mod up in weight for an “extra rep bonus” (ex: 5 bonus reps per weight increase increment per person per station- so there will be an option for 5 to 25 bonus reps depending on your teams ability and desire to mod up!).
+NEW THIS YEAR: listening to feed back and in an effort to be more inclusive and fair in scoring we will now have TWO DIVISIONS!
+BLUE DIVISION- will consist of lighter base weights and include mod down options.
+BLACK DIVISION- will consist of heavier base weight and limited mod down options.
+There will be a winner for EACH Division!
+(This means there will me NO MORE bonus reps for “mod ups”).

 Teams will be ranked based on their “flat scores” which will be rep based.
 There will be prizes for the top three teams and an overall team champion will bring home the grand prize as well as a year of bragging rights and Burn location pride!